 There are plenty of great fitness trackers on the market right now, each of which cater to different users with different needs.
 Just need to keep an eye on your daily activity levels?
-Maybe the Fitbit Alta HR or Garmin vívosport will suit your needs.
+Maybe the Fitbit Charge 3 or Garmin Vivosport will suit your needs.
 Looking for something even cheaper than that?
-Garmin’s vívofit 4 or Xiaomi’s Mi Band 2 might do the trick.
-But if you’re a more serious athlete that needs something a bit more powerful — something that can track your long runs and not skimp on the handy watch features — what are your options?
+Xiaomi’s Mi Band 4 or Garmin’s Vivofit 4 might do the trick.
+But if you’re a more serious athlete that needs something more powerful — something that can track your long runs and not skimp on the handy watch features — what are your options?
 Today, we’re going to walk you through our list of the best GPS running watches on the market.

 If you’re a serious runner and need something that will accurately track your routes, has a big, easy-to-read screen, a built-in heart rate monitor, and of course, a GPS, this list is for you.
 Some of the options on here are a bit pricey, but that’s par for the course in this segment of wearables.

-If you’re looking for the best GPS running watch on the market, the Garmin Forerunner 645 Music is it.
+If you’re looking for the best GPS running watch on the market, the Garmin Forerunner 645 Music is one of the best.
 Although it has a clunky name, there’s nothing clunky about this watch — it’s packed with features, comfortable to wear, and is actually Garmin’s first wearable that supports onboard music storage.

 This is also a great option if you need a training watch.
 The Forerunner 645 Music comes with training features powered by Firstbeat, which will help you better prepare for a race by letting you know if you’re training productively, peaking, or overreaching.

 The Garmin Forerunner 245 Music is our favorite GPS running watch right now.